NYULibraries/sdr-documentation/accessioning-workflow.md

 ```bash
 bundle exec rake metadata:csv_to_json[/Users/sgb334/Downloads/eastview_files.csv,/Users/sgb334/Downloads/eastview_files_singlefile.json]

 # First part: Path and location where your CSV is
 # Second part: Name of your new .JSON file that has all of the individual layer records within a single file.
 ```
 Doing this will generate a single file with as many .JSON records as there are rows in your CSV.
-The next step is to split this one individual .JSON record into individual item records that are named `geoblacklight.json` and reside in folders named according to our handle naming structure convention.
-In order to do this, run the following script from the command line in Ruby (begin by trying in `irb`):
+It's a good idea to save this file for the subsequent step of indexing into Solr.
+For now, though, the next step is to split this one .JSON record into many individual item records that are named `geoblacklight.json` and reside in folders named according to our handle naming structure convention with OpenGeoMetadata.
+In order to do this, run the following script from the command line in Ruby (begin by typing in `irb`):

 ```bash
 require 'json'